 The rise and evolution of IT in business has been a game changer when it comes to productivity.
 However, for organisations to maintain this productivity, they need to be backed by a reliable power supply.
 But power supplies can be prone to all manner of failures.
 And this can put a serious stranglehold on your productivity.
 Accordingly, it’s important that you have a contingency plan in place.
-And one of the best ways to achieve this is with a UPS system.
+And one of the best ways to achieve this is with UPS systems.

 The Basics of UPS

 An uninterruptible power supply (UPS) is, as the name suggests, a power source which doesn’t suffer interruptions to its supply.
 So, for example, if your power supply failed due to issues with the main power grid, you would lose all electricity.
 However, rather than find your productivity grind to a sudden halt, you can use a UPS to keep your business online.

 Typically using energy stored in batteries and supercapacitors, a UPS device can be small or large.
 A small UPS device may only provide backup power for a few minutes, but this should be enough to safely power down a computer or counter any brief power disruptions.
 Larger devices can deliver several hours’ worth of power and can keep businesses running safely until power supply issues are rectified.